rozek/node-red-within-express/README.md

 ```

 ## Static File Protection ##

+By default, all static files are considered as "public", i.e. available to any visitor without prior authentication.

+If desired, however, it is possible to specify, which files should only be available to specific users (who then have to authenticate themselves before they are allowed to access these protected files).
+Such rules can be specified in file `protectedFiles.json` which is found in the configured `<configuration-folder>`.

+This file contains the JSON serialization of a JavaScript object with the following format:

+* the object's property names are regular expression (RegExp) patterns which are compared against any incoming URL path (including the domain name, if virtual hosts are to be processed)
+* the object's property values are strings which either contain a single asterisk ("`*`") indicating that any authenticated user may access, or a blank separated list with the names of those users who are allowed to access the matching file.

+The server will not start if file `protectedFiles.json` is missing or does not have valid JSON content.

 ## CORS Support ##

 "Cross-Origin Resource Sharing" (CORS) instructs browsers to restrict resource access to specific domains.
 For this server, CORS behaviour can be specified in file `sharedResources.json` which is found in the configured `<configuration-folder>`.